AbylayAmandykov/algoassignment5/README.md

 ### iterator

-**Description:** This method returns an iterable collection of nodes and perform in-order traversal of the BST
+**Description:** This method returns an iterable collection of nodes and perform in-order traversal of the BST adding the nodes to the list in ascending order

 **Solution:**